krsinghshubham/Cafe-Euphoria/README.md

   All other standard security features have been considered.

-  Only Admins are allowed to change menu of cafe and process the orders, TO acheive this functionality users sign with special characters are not allowed and proper error messages will be displayed.
+  Only Admins are allowed to change menu of cafe and process the orders, To acheive this functionality users sign with special characters are not allowed and proper error messages will be displayed.

   ADMIN-CREDENTIALS :
     Email: admin@cafe-euphoria.com
     Password: adminpassword